 For the year 2019, the SSA will pay up to $794 in SSI benefits minus countable income.
 Your countable income is made up of the following: wages you are paid from your job (minus $65), the value of free food and shelter provided for you, support money from family or friends (though not all of your spouse’s earnings are counted against you), and payments from other sources like Veteran benefits or unemployment.

-If you have a pending SSI case and if you earn more than $1220 in gross wages in a month, SSA will determine that you are not disabled.
-After SSA decides you are disabled you can earn up to $1606 in a month (gross wages) and still receive $1 of SSI and be eligible for Medicaid health coverage in 2019.
+If you have a pending SSI case and if you earn more than $1310 in gross wages in a month, SSA will determine that you are not disabled.
+After SSA decides you are disabled you can earn more than that (talk with SSA about how much more) and still receive $1 of SSI and be eligible for Medicaid health coverage.
 This is different if you also have unearned income like SSDI benefits.
-For example, suppose Gladys, a single person, was found disabled and eligible for SSI starting January 2019; SSI is her only income.
-In March 2019 she finds a part-time job which pays $1000 a month.
+For example, suppose Gladys, a single person, was found disabled and eligible for SSI starting January 2021; SSI is her only income.
+In March 2021 she finds a part-time job which pays $1000 a month.
 SSI ignores the first $65 and subtracts half of the remaining earnings from the monthly SSI benefit. $1000 – $65 = $935; $935 ÷ 2 = $447; $771 – $447 = $324.
-So, in March 2019, Gladys will earning $1065 and SSI will pay her $233.
+So, in March 2021, Gladys will earning $1065 and SSI will pay her $233.
 She is much better off working this job than if she only had SSI.

 Generally, at Kirsch and Clark, we encourage our clients to attempt to work.
 In most cases you will be better off if you work rather than receive SSDI or SSI benefits.
 If you attempt to work and it is unsuccessful, it is evidence to strengthen your disability claim.
 However, we need to know about the work to be able to evaluate it in your individual situation.
 Please call to discuss your work plans with Mr. Clark.